jeffwhite530/Selectarr/README.md

 Smart Collections in [Jellyfin](https://jellyfin.org/) - Select media with SQL-like queries.

 Designed to replicate the smart playlists feature of [Plex](https://www.plex.tv/).
 With Selectarr, create collections like '90s Simpsons' or 'Toy Story' without needing to add every TV series, episode, or movie one-by-one.
-Create dynamic collections, such as including only unplayed media.
+Create dynamic collections such as 'Unplayed Movies'.

 Documentation can be found here: [https://jeffwhite530.github.io/Selectarr/](https://jeffwhite530.github.io/Selectarr/)